linked-art/linked.art/docs/model/object/production/index.md

 Note that all of the art objects created from the same source will show the same image, be it flat or three dimensional.
 The source also shows the same image, albiet likely somehow reversed.
 The image is modeled as a `VisualItem` that all of the physical objects show, allowing us to group the objects together.
 For more information about the work, see the section on [aboutness](../aboutness/).

+Equipment or tools such as a particular camera or palette would also be modeled with the same property `used_specific_object`, however would not (of course) show the same visual item as the main work.

 __Example:__

 Copies of a photograph, taken by Alfred Stieglitz of Georgia O'Keeffe, are printed from the same negative at different times and now owned by different organizations: [Yale University Art Gallery](https://artgallery.yale.edu/collections/objects/198690), [National Gallery of Art](https://www.nga.gov/collection/art-object-page.60057.html), and the [Georgia O'Keeffe Museum](https://collections.okeeffemuseum.org/object/6627/)